groboclown/qazaar-testing/README.md

 Qazaar concerns itself first and foremost with the definition of data exchange formats.
 With a single format to contain all the various forms of information, other tooling can build upon it to generate flexible capabilities.

+Secondly, Qazaar attempts to define many different ways functional requirements express themselves, along with how tests indicate which requirements they cover.
+The combination of these two allow for better understanding what has coverage and what the tests miss.

 ## Forcing Functions